sschwindt/hydro-informatics/docs/source/numerics/tm2d.rst

 Find the *PostTelemac* icon in the menu bar to open the plugin.
 By default, the plugin window will most likely open up in the bottom-right corner of the QGIS window.
 For better handling, click the *detach* symbol and enlarge the detached plugin window.

 .. figure:: ../img/posttm-display.png

-   	:caption: The detached window of the PostTelemac plugin with the Display tab opened to render simulation variables such as VELOCITY U/V, VITESSE (principal absolute U-V velocity) or DEPTH.
+    The detached window of the PostTelemac plugin with the Display tab opened to render simulation variables such as VELOCITY U/V, VITESSE (principal absolute U-V velocity) or DEPTH.

 .. figure:: ../img/posttm-tools.png

-   	:caption: The detached window of the PostTelemac plugin with the Tools tab opened (e.g., to create shapefiles or GeoTIFF rasters).
+    The detached window of the PostTelemac plugin with the Tools tab opened (e.g., to create shapefiles or GeoTIFF rasters).